Kmcgee92/TodoApp/README.md

   will bypass Apollo cache usage and utilize Redux store data essentially as duplicate in Redux to utilize redux state management.

+# RESPONSES from graphql-express backend
+Login
+  Todos
+Signup
+  Todos = null (will display empty to user)

+- Responses get recieved on front end and passed through Redux data pipeline where jwt token cookie gets set.
+- On redux rerender, the auth session is checked against cookies and logs in accordingly to display the user's data.